ICLab4DL/GGN/README.md

 1. According to the Policy from TUH, you must apply dataset TUSZ v1.5.2 from https://isip.piconepress.com/projects/tuh_eeg/ (If you cannot download, you can email me.)
 2. Preprocess the raw data following the benchmark setting from IBM: https://github.com/IBM/seizure-type-classification-tuh, after that, you get fft_seizures_wl1_ws_0.25_sf_250_fft_min_1_fft_max.... files.
 3. Composite features from different frequencies following our paper (Supplementary).
-We provide a funtion to generate features, you could set: args.task == 'generate_data' in the training.sh file, and or just run `sh training.sh --task=generate_data`, for more details of feature generation, please check the function: `generate_tuh_data` in eeg_main.py file.
-There are some hyperparameters in the funtion `generate_tuh_data`.
+We provide a funtion to generate features, you could set: args.task == 'generate_data' in the training.sh file, or specify when you train: `sh training.sh --task=generate_data`, for more details of feature generation, please check the function: `generate_tuh_data` in eeg_main.py file where there are some hyperparameters in it.

 Details refer to the [suplementary](https://static-content.springer.com/esm/art%3A10.1038%2Fs41598-022-23656-1/MediaObjects/41598_2022_23656_MOESM1_ESM.pdf)